 So how does a cyclist’s body produce power – through nutrition, oxygen etc.?

 “Then you start to talk about the physiology of sport,” says Dr Dwyer.
 “Cyclists produce power because they have a metabolism – a physiology able to turn oxygen and carbohydrate and fat into ATP (adenosine triphosphate) which is a molecule.
 It’s like a unit of energy in our cells, including our muscle cells.

 “You use fat and carbohydrate in the presence of oxygen to make ATP, which is used by the muscle cell to contract.
-Road cyclists have a very, very high aerobic capacity.
+Pro cyclists have a very high aerobic capacity.
 They have an enhanced capacity to turn more oxygen into ATP at a much higher rate than untrained people.”